ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales: Strategy adopted by

-where $\Delta^2(k)\equiv(2\uppi^2)^{-1} k^3 P_\mathrm{lin}(k)$ is the dimensionless linear matter power spectrum, $\mu$ is the cosine of the angle between the Fourier mode and the line of sight, and the free parameters $k_\mathrm{v}$ and $k_\mathrm{p}$ are in $\iMpc$ units throughout this work.
+where $\Delta^2(k)\equiv(2\uppi^2)^{-1} k^3 P_\mathrm{lin}(k)$ is the dimensionless linear matter power spectrum and the free parameters $k_\mathrm{v}$ and $k_\mathrm{p}$ are in $\iMpc$ units throughout this work.
 The terms involving $\{q_1,\,q_2\}$, $\{k_\mathrm{v},\, a_\mathrm{v},\, b_\mathrm{v}\}$, and $\{k_\mathrm{p}\}$ account for nonlinear growth, peculiar velocities and thermal broadening, and gas pressure, respectively.
-Note that the previous expression does not include a shot noise term \citep[e.g.;][]{irsicmcquinn2018}. \citet{givans2022NonlinearitiesLymanAlpha} accurately described \pthreed and \poned measurements down to highly nonlinear scales using this expression; however, the shot noise may have been absorbed in their fit by free parameters accounting for other effects.
-We leave a more detailed study of shot noise for a future work.
+The expression above does not account for a shot noise term \citep[e.g.,][]{irsicmcquinn2018}.
+While \citet{givans2022NonlinearitiesLymanAlpha} successfully described \pthreed and \poned measurements down to highly nonlinear scales using this formulation, it is possible that the shot noise contribution was implicitly absorbed into their fit through free parameters representing other effects.
+A more detailed investigation of shot noise is deferred to future work.